Cooper Island | British Virgin Islands

 Manchineel Bay is the principal anchorage on Cooper Island.
 It is located on the northwest shore and is good for a day stop or overnight anchoring.
 Mooring buoys are recommended as the bottom is grassy and can be a difficult holding ground for setting the anchor.
 Motoring into the anchorage is also recommended.

 Carver Bay and Haulover Bay Both day anchorages are located just to the south of Manchioneel Bay and are only recommended in light sea conditions.

-Manchioneel Bay boasts a beautiful stretch of white sandy beach fringed with palm trees.
-Perfect for beach combing or simply relaxing and enjoying the scenery.
-Manchioneel Bay is named for the Manchioneel tree which grows there and produces a small green apple.
-DO NOT EAT THE APPLE from the Manchioneel Tree it is Poisonous and will burn you from Stem to Stern.
+Manchineel Bay boasts a beautiful stretch of white sandy beach fringed with palm trees.
+Perfect for beachcombing or simply relaxing and enjoying the scenery.
+Manchineel Bay is named for the Manchineel tree which grows there and produces a small green apple.
+DO NOT EAT THE APPLE from the Manchineel Tree it is Poisonous and will burn you from Stem to Stern.

 Diving and Snorkeling

 Visit Sail Caribbean Divers at the Cooper Island Beach Club (284-495-1675) to fill your tanks, rent or purchase equipment, and speak with knowledgeable staff about the areas to visit.
 The island is surrounded by magnificent dive spots and shipwrecks.
 Some of the most well-known spots are the Wreck of The Rhone, Alice in Wonderland and Cistern Point.
 Cistern Point, at the southern end of Manchioneel Bay, extends as a rocky point and coral reef ridge off Cooper Island and out to a rock by that name.
 Perfect for both snorkeling and shallow dives, Cistern Point has a dinghy mooring for boaters.